Plebware/otto/soulbearing.md

 And yet…
 In the middle of all this noise, stress, debt, uncertainty, and exhaustion, there sits another document quietly waiting for me:

-# *My Goals.*
+# *My 110 Goals.*
-One-hundred and ten of them.
+Yes, you read it right, one-hundred and ten of them.
 Not fantasies.
 Not billionaire dreams.
 Not motivational-speaker nonsense shouted from a rented stage.

-Real goals.
+## Real goals.
 Goals built from survival.

 Goals born from decades of failure, rebuilding, adapting, learning, and refusing to completely collapse.

 Some people see a list.
 I see proof that somewhere inside me, hope is still breathing.
 Because hopeless men do not make plans.

 Hopeless men do not design Linux systems at two in the morning.